"Host your conference or meeting in Winnipeg and tap into the strength of our developed key sectors for partnerships, opportunities and insights."

 Digital media and interactive entertainment

 Ubisoft expanded to Winnipeg to create a studio specializing in the creation of tools and technologies that power the development of its blockbuster franchise games.
+Industry associations like New Media Manitoba help drive growth for augmented and virtual reality, video games and mobile apps.

 SaaS (Software as a Service)